 Cryptocurrency CFDs: 1:2 (ASIC), 1:10 (FSA, VFSC)Spread EURUSD: 0.90 avg (Classic)

-In addition to offering traders tight spreads, Fusion Markets is committed to offering the best value for your trading, charging a significantly low commission of only $2.25 per lot per side ($4.50 round-turn).
-As you can see, cost-effectiveness is one of the main values of this top-shelf broker.
+In addition to tight spreads, Fusion Markets offers strong value for traders, charging a low commission of only $2.25 per lot per side ($4.50 per round turn).
+Cost-effectiveness is one of the broker’s main strengths.

 Key Pros